Byronseilous/10/README.md

 What is appealing about this is that this map can be changed by someone who doesn't know anything about programming.

-the layout is pretty simple
+the layout is pretty simple...

 | current state | via | next state |
 |-------| ------| ----- |